 “Walking as part of my commute gives me the space to think about what my work day holds in the mornings, and then to unwind in the evenings” – says Clare Wadd, Ramblers Inner London area chair.
+She talks about her walk to work and the benefits of it.

 I think it’s the best encouragement to walk to work she can give us this National Walking Month.
 I was so pleased when she agreed to write for Walk & Talk about her daily walk from Waterloo to Moorgate and want to welcome her post on the blog hoping it’ll be a great inspiration to you all.